jamesramsay/hercule/README.md

     - `href` - A link which will be trancluded according to its `hrefType`.
     - `hrefType` - `file`, `http`, or `string`
   - `parents` - A collection of fully qualified file paths of the input used to detect and prevent circular transclusion.
-- `pathList` - An array (typically empty) which the path of every transclusion will be appended to.
-  This is helpful for generating a watch list for live reloading.

 __Examples__